envico801/reactjs-interview-questions/README.md

 A mystical conversion preserves the essence of the original questions, with just a few formatting runes gone awry.
 Fear not, for though a rogue [spell (script)](https://github.com/envico801/obsidian-to-anki-card-converter) may have left some indentations crooked, the wisdom within remains untouched!

+_(translation) - The Anki version's got the same content as the original, just with some wonky formatting._

 But wait, there’s more to explore on your journey:

 - 🔮 **JavaScript Interview Questions & Answers** – [ankiweb (deck)](https://ankiweb.net/shared/info/1035695037) – [GitHub Repository](https://github.com/envico801/javascript-interview-questions)